IgnacioBaezz/IgnacioBaezz/README.md

 <img align="right" width="250" src="https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif">

 Hi, I'm Ignacio Báez, a curious fullstack developer who loves learning, sharing knowledge, and working with others.
-I enjoy building things that are simple yet meaningful, and I believe technology can bring calm, purpose, and well-being.
+I enjoy building things that are simple yet meaningful.

 I'm not an expert in everything, but I work hard every day to improve, go deeper in what I do, and deliver useful solutions.